Welcome to NMU!

 Would you like a staff member from the International Programs Office to pick you up from K.I.
 Sawyer International Airport and bring you to your assigned housing?

 If so, please fill out the Welcome Package/Airport Pick up form and email it to email@example.com.
-We will charge your NMU student account for the $35.00 for this service.
+We will charge your NMU student account $35.00 for this service.

 If you would like to take a taxi, you will need to make a reservation with Checker Transport.

-Please note: Our airport is very small.
+Please note: Our airport is very small and cozy.
 You will not need to walk very far to pick up your luggage.

 Step 3: What to expect your first week